federicodotta/ghidra-scripts/SwiftDemangler/README.md

 The script is supplied in three different versions:

 1. SwiftDemangler.java: Ghidra script in Java
-2. swift_demangler.java: Ghidra script in Python
+2. swift_demangler.python: Ghidra script in Python
 3. SwiftDemangler2.java: Ghidra script in Java that uses Java reflection (more details in the article in the references)

 Tested with Ghidra v10.0.1.